Rai220/gigachat_node/README.md

 });

 // Override per-request:
-await client.chat.completions.create({ messages: [{ role: 'user', content: 'How can I list all files in a directory using Python?' }], model: 'gpt-3.5-turbo' }, {
+await client.chat.completions.create({ messages: [{ role: 'user', content: 'How can I list all files in a directory using Python?' }], model: 'GigaChat-Pro' }, {
   timeout: 5 * 1000,
 });
 ```